c-h-/universal-native-boilerplate/README.md

 #### Automated Organization
 If you use the Gulp CLI, compiled versions are organized by platform in the `/build` folder.

+#### Publishing
+Additional steps are required to publish your app for most platforms.
+More documentation soon.

 ### Configure

 Native platforms need the appropriate tools (SDKs) set up in order to compile and run.